BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/setting-up-dev-env.md

 **You will use Git and a [GitHub](https://github.com/) account to download the BobaBoard code, make changes and send them out for review. **You can [learn more about Git and GitHub](/docs/volunteering/github/understanding-github) in our knowledge base.

 To install git, follow the [instructions on GitHub](https://github.com/git-guides/install-git).
-While this documentation assumes you're using git through the command line, using GitHub Desktop might provide an easier experience for newcomers.
+While this documentation assumes you're using git through the command line, using GitHub Desktop or VSCode's Git(Hub) integration might provide an easier experience for newcomers.

 ### NodeJS (with NVM)